Swifties: Demographics

 According to a 2023 survey by Morning Consult, in the U.S., out of a sample size of 356 American adults, 53% of those surveyed said they were fans of Swift, of whom 44% identified as Swifties and 16% as her "avid" fans.
 Of the fans, 52% were women while 48% were men.
-Racially, the 74% of the fans were white, 13% were Black, 9% were Asian, and 4% from other races.
+Racially, the 74% of the fans were White, 13% were Black, 9% were Asian, and 4% from other races.
 Politically, 55% of the fans were Democratic, 23% were Republican, and 22% were independent.
 In terms of generations, 45% are millennials, 23% are baby boomers, 21% are Generation X, and 11% are Generation Z. Journalists have also noted an increase in Swift's boomer and Generation X fans, known as "senior Swifties".
 Black Swifties have claimed that they often face derision from other Black people, who question the racial status of Black Swifties for being fans of a White artist.

-Political role
+Politics

 Brooke Schultz of the Associated Press called Swifties an influential voter demographic in U.S. politics: "the sheer power and size of Swift's fandom has spurred conversations about economic inequality, merely symbolized by Ticketmaster".
 According to a 2023 survey reported by The Times, 53% adult Americans consider themselves "fans" of Swift, ratings that journalist Ellie Austin said Biden and Trump "can only dream of".
 Austin explained that though Swift herself is left-aligned, some conservatives still "covet" her, making her a deciding factor in the U.S. politics.
 In May 2023, Texas approved the law titled "Save Our Swifties", banning the use of bots to bulk-purchase tickets.
-Similar bills were launched in various U.S. states and the U.S. Congress.
+Similar bills were launched in various U.S. states and the United States Congress.
 Internationally, presidential candidates such as Gabriel Boric in Chile and Leni Robredo in the Philippines have appealed or marketed themselves to Swifties during their respective election campaigns.
-The Islamic State (ISIS) planned to mass-murder attendees of one of Swift's Eras Tour shows in Vienna, Austria, in a plot that was thwarted by Austrian authorities.
+In 2023, Swifties contributed to the victory of Bernardo Arévalo as the president of Guatemala; Arévalo described himself as a Swiftie during his campaign and published mutiple TikTok videos about Swift's music and fandom.
+In 2024, The Islamic State (ISIS) planned to mass-murder attendees of one of Swift's Eras Tour shows in Vienna, Austria, in a plot that was thwarted by Austrian authorities.

 Swifties formed the Swifties For Kamala coalition in 2024 to "help get Democratic candidates elected up and down the ballot", with focus on the campaign of Kamala Harris in the 2024 U.S. presidential election.
 Though not affiliated with Swift herself, Swifties For Kamala received support from public figures and politicians such as Carole King, Elizabeth Warren, Kirsten Gillibrand, Ed Markey, Chris Deluzio, Becca Balint, and Anderson Clayton.
 After Harris replaced Biden as the Democratic candidate for the 2024 election, Swifties For Kamala amassed nearly 65,000 followers on TikTok alone by July and raised over US$138,000 in a virtual rally in August.
 As of August 2024, the group had 72,000 followers on Twitter and nearly 50,000 on Instagram.